Baby oil: Ingredients

 Ingredients of a baby oil product based on mineral oil: liquid paraffins, isopropyl palmitate, and fragrance ("parfum").

 Some baby oils are based on mineral oil; others are based on vegetable oils.

 Products based on mineral oil

 Typical components of baby oils are the highly purified mineral oil products, such as liquid paraffin (INCI name: paraffinum liquidum) and petroleum jelly (INCI name: petrolatum).
-These compounds are odorless and tasteless, dermatologically tested and approved, not allergenic, and hydrophobic; they contain no pesticides or herbicides.
+These compounds are odorless and tasteless, dermatologically tested and approved, anallergenic, and hydrophobic.
 Preservatives and antioxidants are not necessary, because, unlike vegetable oils, paraffins cannot become rancid.
 Nevertheless, the use of mineral oil in cosmetics is being criticized.
-Natural-cosmetic companies claim that mineral oil causes skin occlusion.
-Conventional cosmetic manufacturers and dermatologists and cosmetic chemists argue against that, and studies have shown no statistical difference between paraffin oil and vegetable oils in skin penetration and skin occlusion.
+Natural-cosmetic companies claim that mineral oil causes skin occlusion, however this is contrary to the consensus of dermatologists and cosmetic chemists, and studies have shown no statistical difference between paraffin oil and vegetable oils in skin penetration and skin occlusion.
 On the contrary, petrolatum-based preparations have been shown to be effective to the skin barrier function, even in premature infants.